INLS 613: Text Mining

 Office Hours: By Appointment

-Required Textbook: Data Mining: Practical Machine Learning Tools and Techniques (Fourth Edition) Ian H. Witten, Eibe Frank, Mark A. Hall, and Christopher J. Pal.
-2017.
+Required Textbook: Data Mining: Practical Machine Learning Tools and Techniques (Third Edition) Ian H. Witten, Eibe Frank, and Mark A. Hall.
+2011.
 Morgan Kaufman.
-ISBN 978-0128042915.
-Available online
+ISBN 978-0123748560.
+Purchase online or Available for Free as an eBook through UNC Libraries

 Additional Resources: Foundations of Statistical Natural Language Processing.
 C. Manning and H Schutze.
 1999.